mcfrith/last-genotype/README.md

 words, the classification is meaningful only within each blank-line-separated block of lines.

+## Ambiguous bases

+The reference genome might have ambiguous bases (e.g. `W` meaning `A` or `T`).
+In such cases, the "homozygous reference" genotype is the one (e.g. either `AA` or `TT`) with maximum likelihood.

+Currently, `last-genotype` allows doubly-ambiguous bases but skips triply- and quadruply-ambiguous bases.

 ## Limitations

+* `last-genotype` may miss some substitutions (especially heterozygous ones) due to *alignment reference-bias*: the aligner is biased towards aligning same bases, and against aligning different bases.
+  You can avoid this by putting ambiguous bases in the reference sequence before aligning (but you have to know which bases).

 * It only finds substitutions (not deletions, insertions, inversions, etc.)